divs132/TranscriptCreator/README.md

 Then it will fine tune the individual topic models and update the models by calling start_finetune on the Fine_Tuner object

-It will print the before and after training metrics from the finetuning operation

 For Human Review System